openfisca/legislation-explorer/ops/docs/Serve-local-instance.md

 Once the command is done, you should have a virtual machine running the Legislation Explorer.

 Thanks to Vagrant port forwarding, the port 80 inside the virtual machine is forwarded to another port on your development machine.
-You can thus access the Legislation Explorer on your local machine on the `8000` port: just open [`http://0.0.0.0:8000/`](http://0.0.0.0:8000/) in your browser.
-You can change this port by setting the environment variable `PORT`.
+You can thus access the Legislation Explorer on your local machine on the `8001` port: just open [`http://localhost:8001/`](http://localhost:8001/) in your browser.

+> You can override that port with the `PORT` environment variable: `PORT=8081 vagrant up`.

-> On such a local virtual machine, the Legislation Explorer is by default served over HTTP instead of HTTPS, as SSL certificates cannot be automatically provisioned by Let’s Encrypt.
+> On such a local virtual machine, the API is by default served over HTTP instead of HTTPS, as SSL certificates cannot be automatically provisioned by Let’s Encrypt.